isomerpages/moe-greenridgesec/index.md

       title: Selamat Hari Raya Haji
       subtitle: GSS wishes
       id: infopic
-      description: 🌙 To our Muslim Champions, staff & families, we remember sacrifice, faith & gratitude, growing stronger as we move Together Onward 🤝🧡💙
+      description: 🌙 To all our Muslim Champions, staff, and families! ✨  Reflecting on the values of sacrifice, and gratitude, we gain strength as we move Together Onward. 🧡💙
       image: /images/2026 IMAGES/Selamat_Hari_Raya_Haji__1_.gif
       alt: Image alt text
 ---